Train With Purpose. Fly With Confidence.

 - These credentials are established with the assistance and cooperation of representatives from local business, to meet local and regional employment needs.

-- Level 1, Level 2, Enhanced Skills certificates and others, offer college credit and are often stackable to help you build skills as you work towards an Associate Degree.
+- Level 1, Level 2, Enhanced Skills certificates and others offer college credit and are often stackable to help you build skills as you work toward an associate degree.

 - Workforce credentials may give you college credit at Dallas College, but they may not transfer to other colleges or universities.